Dawson Knox Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - This week Knox will face the NFL's 18th-ranked pass defense (253.7 yards allowed per game).

-- The Falcons have allowed 28 passing TDs this season (1.9 per game), ranking them 28th among NFL defenses.
+- The Falcons have allowed 28 passing TDs this year (1.9 per game), ranking them 28th among NFL defenses.

 Recent Performances